cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 ctx.logger.info('Some logging')
 {%endhighlight%}

-In this example, a `logger` attribute is searched on the `ctx` object, once found, an `info` attribute is searched on the `logger` result.
+In this example, a `logger` attribute is searched on the `ctx` object.
+Once found, an `info` attribute is searched on the `logger` result.
 Once found it discovers that `info` is callable so it invokes it with the remaining arguments.

 ## Method invocation with kwargs
 {% highlight bash %}